TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 8/Luke 8.19.md

 ---

-And there came to him his mother and brethren, and they could not come at him for the crowd.
+His mother and brothers came to him, and they could not come near him for the crowd.